 Water with a Drip Line for Hostas under Pines

-The best course of action to water hostas under the canopy of a pine trees is to lay down a dip line or soaker hose and leave it on for a few hours during the summer.
+The best course of action to water hostas under the canopy of pine trees is to lay down a dip line or soaker hose and leave it on for a few hours during the summer.

 Dry soil is the biggest problem when it comes to growing hostas under pine trees.
 By day the hostas leaves transpire water through their large leaves which creates a partial vacuum that triggers more water to be then drawn up through the roots.
-It is this internal pressure and consistent moisture supply that gives the large hosta leaves their shape, sheen and luxuriant feel.
+It is this internal pressure and consistent moisture supply that gives the large hosta leaves their shape, sheen, and luxuriant feel.
 (This is achieved with a process known as Turgor Pressure).

 If you cannot lay a soaker hose down near the hostas planting area then watering with a hose is advised for larger hostas due to the required quantity of water.